Gangs of Lagos: Controversy

-The film's depiction and characterization of the Eyo masquerades, an important aspect of Lagos culture, proved to be controversial.
-Many respondents on social media felt that the filmmakers had shown disrespect for the traditional institution that the masquerades are part of.
+The portrayal of the Eyo masquerade in the film became very controversial as well.
+The majority of people on social media believe that the filmmakers were being disrespectful towards the cultural tradition that is embodied by these masquerades.
 One group of Lagosians threatened a lawsuit in response, and another followed through and took the matter to court.

 Reno Omokri criticized the film as "defamatory," in a post on Twitter tweeting that its portrayal undermines Nigeria's image, stating, "De-marketing your country through movies is like punching holes in a ship on which you are a passenger.
 Who loses?"

 Amongst those who also condemned the film on these grounds were the Lagos State government, the Kosoko royal family of Lagos, Chief Adebola Dosunmu of the Dosunmu royal family, and Nollywood veteran Prince Jide Kosoko acting in a private capacity.
 The National Film and Video Censors Board, Nigeria's censor, also weighed in on the matter; its head explained that it was not empowered to regulate films and television shows shown on streaming platforms, though a legal amendment to give it that power was currently being considered by the National Assembly.

-In April 2023, the Lagos State Government and traditional leaders criticized the film Gangs of Lagos for its portrayal of the state's cultural heritage.
-The government condemned the production as "unprofessional and misleading," asserting that it depicted Lagos culture in a derogatory manner.
-Uzamat Akinbile-Yussuf, Lagos State Commissioner for Tourism, Arts, and Culture, expressed concern over the film's portrayal, stating it mocked Lagos' history and traditions and unjustly profiled its people as barbaric.
-She highlighted the sacred nature of the Eyo Festival, emphasizing that it is a rare traditional rite of passage for esteemed Lagosians.
+In April 2023, the Lagos State Government together with some traditional rulers raised concerns over the film, due to its negative depiction of the cultural heritage of the State.
+The government described the movie as "unprofessional and misleading," because it portrayed the culture of Lagos in an offensive way.
+Speaking on this matter, Uzamat Akinbile-Yussuf, Commissioner for Tourism, Arts and Culture of Lagos State, indicated that the movie was offensive to the history and culture of Lagos as well as an unjust depiction of Lagosians as barbarians.

 Similarly, the Oba of Lagos, Rilwan Aremu Akiolu, labeled the film defamatory and sacrilegious, criticizing its depiction of the Eyo as violent gangs involved in murders and terrorizing citizens.
 He demanded that Amazon Web Services, Greoh Studios, and the film's producers remove all representations of the Eyo from the movie.

+Amazon response

 Amazon Web Services Nigeria, a subsidiary of Amazon Inc. and the founder of Prime Video Nigeria, stated in response to the ₦10 billion fine imposed on its production by The Isale Eko Descendants’ Union.
 Amazon asserted that its film, Gangs of Lagos, does not harm any individual or group.
 The company also challenged the regulatory authority of the Lagos State Government in this matter.